Your pilgrimage to the Shrine begins at your home.

 Here two votive oil lamps burn day and night for the intentions of all who have asked for special prayers.

 The main church of the Shrine is known as the Black Madonna Chapel with sitting capacity under the roof for about 500 people.
 A true copy of the Miraculous Icon of Our Lady of Czestochowa (Poland) welcomes everyone to pray, to come closer to Jesus, and to bring Christ to our world as Our Blessed Mother did.
+Miraculous Icon Our Lady Czestochowa full story and history.

 This beautiful Grotto was built through the generosity of donors and the selfless effort of volunteers.
 World Day of the Sick is celebrated here each year on 11th February, the Feast of Our Lady of Lourdes.
 Pilgrims come from near and far in buses and cars; friends and family assisting those in wheel chairs.
 A special blessing of each person with the Most Blessed Sacrament is given after Benediction.